jra457/Group-6/README.md

 ## Objective

-* To sell merchandise in an online format.
+* To create a front and backend for a website that establishes an online marketplace.